ipsha-ghimire/ipsha-ghimire/README.md

 ### 📚 Background & Projects

-During my undergrad, I built a few projects where I got introduced to AWS and started understanding how cloud and QA combine—testing in scalable environments, thinking about reliability, and verifying system behavior beyond just UI clicks.
+During my undergrad, I built a few projects where I got introduced to AWS and started understanding how cloud and QA combine testing in scalable environments, thinking about reliability, and verifying system behavior beyond just UI clicks.

 My current repos reflect:
 - QA-focused scripts and test frameworks